kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(1\) To determine compliance with the applicable requirements of this subchapter; and

-\(2\) For aircraft to be certificated under this subchapter, except gliders and low-speed, certification level 1 or 2 airplanes, as defined in part 23 of this chapter, to determine whether there is reasonable assurance that the aircraft, its components, and its equipment are reliable and function properly.
+\(2\) For aircraft to be certificated under this subchapter, except gliders and low-speed, certification level 1 or 2 airplanes, as defined in [[Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md|part 23 of this chapter]], to determine whether there is reasonable assurance that the aircraft, its components, and its equipment are reliable and function properly.

 \(c\) Each applicant must, if practicable, make the tests prescribed in paragraph (b)(2) of this section upon the aircraft that was used to show compliance with—

 \(1\) Paragraph (b)(1) of this section; and

-\(2\) For rotorcraft, the rotor drive endurance tests prescribed in §27.923 or §29.923 of this chapter, as applicable.
+\(2\) For rotorcraft, the rotor drive endurance tests prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.923   Rotor drive system and control mechanism tests.|§27.923]] or [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.923   Rotor drive system and control mechanism tests.|§29.923]] of this chapter, as applicable.

 \(d\) Each applicant must show for each flight test (except in a glider or a manned free balloon) that adequate provision is made for the flight test crew for emergency egress and the use of parachutes.